Bairdo/faucetTutorial/routing.md

     scan time 60;
 }

+# Local
+# TODO is this right?
 protocol static {
     route 10.0.0.0/24 via 10.0.1.254;
 }

+# Faucet bgp peer config.
+# Will import all routes available, including the static ones above.
 protocol bgp faucet {
     local as 64513;
     neighbor 10.0.1.4 port 9179 as 64512;